brianthomas/soho-data-client/README.md

 ## About
 Simple client for downloading LASCO C2, C3 data from SOHO.
 It will download data on a month-by-month basis to a local folder.

+## TODO:

+fold in the master image hdr file + a selection of time intervals to be able to cherry pick the files we wish to have.

+master image hdr file: https://lasco-www.nrl.navy.mil/lz/img_hdr.txt (its large!)

 ## Installation
 ```bash
 > python3 -m venv ./venv